Soweto Building Disaster Leaves Three Dead As Two Women and Child Die in Double-Storey Collapse

 Briefly News journalist Byron Pillay has dedicated a decade to reporting on the South African political landscape, crime, and social issues.
 He spent 10 years working for the Northern Natal Courier before transitioning to online journalism.

-GAUTENG – Tragedy has struck in Soweto, where three people have been killed in a building collapse in Doornkop.
+GAUTENG – Tragedy has struck in Soweto, where three people have been killed in a building collapse in Doornkop, just days after Christmas.

 The trio, two women and a child, were among six people inside a building that collapsed in the early hours of the morning of Sunday, 28 December 2025.
-Emergency Medical Services (EMS) received an alert about the collapse at the double-storey building at approximately 3 am.
+One person survived the tragedy.

 Read also